MarcosMJD/ghcn-d/setup_gcp.md

   - BigQuery Admin
   - Viewer (just 'Viewer')

+If you which to run the option B of the transformation stage (DataProc), please, add also:
+  - DataProc Administrator
+  - Service Account User (explanation [here](https://stackoverflow.com/questions/63941429/user-not-authorized-to-act-as-service-account-when-using-workload-identity) )

-## Enable APIs for the SDK to communicate though IAM
+## Enable IAM API for the SDK to communicate though IAM
 https://console.cloud.google.com/apis/library/iam.googleapis.com

-## Enable APIs for the
+## Enable the rest of the APIs
 Be sure to have enabled the following APIs for your project in the GCP account.
 - https://console.cloud.google.com/apis/library
   - Compute Engine
   - Cloud Storage
   - BigQuery

+If you wish to run the option B for the transformation stage (DataProc), please, add also:
+  - DataProc